 In September 2011 we opened our newly refurbished Early Years Foundation Stage Unit; this provision is for nursery and reception aged pupils providing an excellent resource for children’s first steps in education.
 Not only is the indoor space refurbished for the pupils, but the outdoor space has also been greatly enhanced, offering the younger children greater opportunities to engage with nature - a rich resource for social and cognitive growth.

 As well as the Foundation Stage Unit, we have 10 classrooms.
 Excellent transition arrangements are in place for children transferring from the Foundation Stage Unit into Year 1, and from Year 2 into Year 3.

 In addition to the classrooms, the school has many other learning zones.
 There is a large and well-stocked library, a main hall that is used for P.E and as a dining area, a music room, intervention rooms and a Family room that is used for the school’s Breakfast Club and After School Club.

 The school has excellent grounds, which consist of an extensive playing field, trim trails, a conservation area, a playground at the rear of school with two bicycle shelters and a playground at the front of the school building.

 We are very aware of the need to protect everyone in the school building so we have a security lock on the main entrance.

 All visitors to school are welcome and should enter school by the main entrance; they must report to the office and sign in.
 On leaving the premises visitors should sign out.
 This is vital to ensure the safety of all children and adults in school.
 All other doors to school can only be opened from the inside.

 In September 2017, a new Nursery classroom was opened.
 This room accommodates the 2-4 year-old pupils of our school.

 In October 2017, building work commenced to the rear of the school building.
-When finished, the new extension will comprise of a toilet block, two classrooms, a dance studio and a library/learning resource area.
+The new extension was opened in July 2018 and comprises of a toilet block, two classrooms, a dance studio and a library/learning resource area.